All content copyright ©Can Sönmez

 Introduction: I first started looking into the background of BJJ when I began watching DVDs of the early Ultimate Fighting Championship, several years before I began my training at the Roger Gracie Academy.
 When I find something I enjoy, I like to find out as much as possible about the subject, so start researching on the net, in books, DVDs etc. That would eventually result in my long summaries on the UFC events.
 After I began BJJ in 2006, I soon found myself scouring the net for reading material, as well as picking up a few books (see my sources).
 Another summary seemed like a natural progression.

-After all, I've only been involved with the sport since 2006, so any help, in terms of further historical resources, would be much appreciated.
-Any corrections also welcome, as long as you can direct me to your source (i.e., a book, a reputable website etc).
+If anybody reading this has further historical resources, I'd love to hear about them.
+Any corrections are also welcome, as long as you can direct me to your source (i.e., a book, a reputable website etc).
 As ever, the below writing is based on Google, internet forums and the few English books available on the market, so it is certainly not definitive.

 The history of jiu jitsu (note that this is just one of several spellings, but 'jiu jitsu' is what became standard in Brazil: more on that later) is comparatively long, but it is still far from being the oldest martial art.
 That title probably belongs to wrestling, in terms of the oldest documented system of unarmed combat.
 For example, murals from Beni Hasan in Egypt, made around 1950BC, demonstrate recognisable wrestling technique